Does A Static Caravan Need A Residential Specification?

 It is within the law to site a caravan within the ‘curtilage of your home,’ i.e., in your garden or on your drive, without having to acquire planning permission.
 However, the static caravan or mobile home must accompany the house for ancillary uses only.
 An example of this would be for guest accommodation, and it cannot be the primary living or sleeping area.

 Of course, you can still pay the extra for a static caravan that does meet the higher residential specification and still use it as a holiday home and not a permanent residence.

 Can I live in a static caravan on a residential park?

 If a park is residential, you have a ‘right of permanent residence,’ allowing you to live there permanently.
 It can be your full-time home.
 You can live there all year, and there’s no requirement for you to have another property somewhere else.

 In theory, it would be possible to live year-round in a static caravan if it were to be located in a residential park.
 However, it is relatively rare to find static caravans for sale in a residential park, even with residential specifications.
 Therefore, residential parks will normally only accommodate specifically-designed and manufactured park homes.

 This is a marketing article from My Holiday Home Insurance, a specialist leisure insurance company with a successful track record of more than 16 years.
-We provide insurance for holiday homes, static caravans, leisure homes and leisure lodges.
-Call our Northampton office on freephone 0800 988 0890 if you would like a quote on your holiday home.
-To stay up to date about topics like this please like and follow us on Facebook, LinkedIn and Twitter.
+We provide insurance for holiday homes, leisure homes, holiday lodges and static caravans.
+Our team of experienced advisers are always happy to help, so for more information call our Northampton office on freephone 0800 988 0890.